-Happy Texas Independence Day, y’all!
-On this day 180 years ago, Texans met at Washington-on-the-Brazos (we’ll get to that later) and signed the document that declared Texas independent from Mexico.
+Happy Texas Independence Day, y'all!
+On this day 181 years ago, Texans met at Washington-on-the-Brazos (we'll get to that later) and signed the Texas declaration of independence.
+It's the document that declared Texas free from Mexico.
 In 1836, the struggle for the Alamo was in full swing and would continue for four more days.
 In 2016, we get to bask in the glory in the eventual victory of the Texas forces.

 15. The Republic of Texas had five other capital cities before settling on Austin.
 In order, they include Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and West Columbia.
 Sorry, San Antonio - you were capital during Spanish and Mexican Texas, not the independence period.

 14. Austin was formerly known as Waterloo, and has since been the only capital since Texas became a state.
-This is especially ironic because in the Battle of Waterloo in 1815, European conquerer Napoleon Bonaparte was embarrassingly defeated.
-Sound similar to the defeat of Santa Anna?
+This name is especially ironic because in the Battle of Waterloo in 1815, European conqueror Napoleon Bonaparte was embarrassingly defeated.
+Sound similar to the defeat of Santa Anna at San Jacinto?

-12. Texas is the only state to enter the Union by treaty, and the most common misconception about that treaty is that Texas is the only state to fly its flag at the same height as the American flag.
+12. Texas is the only state to enter the United States by treaty, because it was already an independent nation after the Texas revolution.
+Congress admitted Texas into the Union in 1845 as part of the Tyler Texas Treaty.
+The most common misconception about that treaty is that Texas is the only state to fly its flag at the same height as the American flag.
 That is 100 percent false.

 10. The state mammal of Texas is the armadillo!
-So if you don’t like them, then get outta town.
+So if you don't like them, then get outta the Lone Star State.
 Try not to hit one as you drive away.

 9. Brazoria County has more species of birds than any other area in North America, making it a bird-watchers paradise.